 Photographer: Yoshiki Nakamura

+Below is a gallery of previous Reader’s Lens picks.
 Share your recent photo from around the Northwest.
-Submit online at seattletimes.com/northwestphotos (and see an online gallery of other Reader’s Lens photos).
-We judge the best and award a prize every December.
+Submit online at seattletimes.com/submit-photos.
+Our favorite will appear in this spot next week.
+We judge the year’s best and award prizes in December.